Employer Backed Retirement Plans

 Contributions towards Retirement

-Accumulation plans are plans in which the level of retirement income is not known in advance.
+Accumulation plans are set up where the level of retirement income is not known in advance.
 It will depend on the level of contributions made to the plan and the return on those contributions.

 There are several types of money-accumulation plans: